Make the most of that pregnancy glow! Find the safest healthy pregnancy beauty tips to keep you looking and feeling your best.

-On those days, you may need a little beauty boost – but naturally, you want to be conscious of avoiding chemicals as you’re growing a new life.
+Some days you look amazing but others you may need a little beauty boost.
+Naturally, you want to be conscious of avoiding chemicals now more than ever.

-Pregnant women are particularly vulnerable to the potential risks of the endocrine disruptors contained in cosmetics.
+Pregnant women are particularly vulnerable to the potential risks of the endocrine disruptors contained in cosmetics (source).
 Pregnancy is a vulnerable time for the development of the embryo and fetus because of their immature metabolism.